 Every effort is made to protect our children at school.
 Parents and guardians are encouraged to visit Bill Wallace ECC.
-All visitors shall report to the school office upon entering the building, sign in, state the area of the building they are visiting, and receive a visitors tag.
-Visitor tags must be affixed and visible while in the building.
+Upon arrival to the school, all visitors must sign in the visit management kiosk with a valid I.D.
+All visitors are required to have a visitor's badge that is affixed to their person and visible while in the building.
 Each visitor attending a presentation or specific program will not have to sign in at the office and will have restricted access to the building.